-Dr. Montoya also spent 15 years at North Carolina State University, where she held the Zelnak Chair in Marketing & Innovation in the Poole College of Management.
+Montoya spent 15 years at North Carolina State University, where she held the Zelnak Chair in Marketing & Innovation in the Poole College of Management.
 At NC State, she founded and led the Innovation Lab, a collaborative research and education initiative involving the management, design, engineering and textiles colleges in partnership with corporate sponsors.

 Throughout her career, her research has focused on innovation processes and strategies and the role of technology as an enabler of distributed team decision-making.
 With a focus on the dynamics and performance of globally distributed work teams, her research has appeared in Management Science, the Journal of Marketing Research, Marketing Science, the Academy of Management Journal, the Journal of the Academy of Marketing Science, Decision Sciences, MIS Quarterly and the Journal of Product Innovation Management, among others.

-Dr. Montoya serves on the board of several startup ventures and has advised many organizations on topics related to innovation and marketing strategy.
+Montoya serves various economic development boards and has advised many organizations on topics related to innovation and marketing strategy.
 Her consulting experience includes work with organizations such as the Center for Creative Leadership, EDUCAUSE, Xerox, Dow Chemical Company, IBM, MeadWestvaco, GlaxoSmithKline, Eli Lilly, Raytheon, Martin Marietta Materials, DaimlerChrysler, Cotton Incorporated and Koch/INVISTA, University of California system, University of North Carolina system, University of Florida system along with multiple startups.

 Visit our website for more information regarding the College of Business.